Keita Kurihara: Kurihara vs. Inoue

 After 425 days of inactivity, certainly due to the Corona virus pandemic, On 14 January 2021, Kurihara was set to make his second defence of the OPBF title against world-title challenger Takuma Inoue in Korakuen Hall, Tokyo, Japan, Kurihara conceived his first loss in nearly four years after Inoue dominated him with a ninth-round unanimous technical decision after Kurihara sustained a cut from clashing of heads.

 Kurihara vs. Nakajima

 On 19 October 2021, Kurihara earned a chance to recapture the OPBF belt against the new reigning champion Kazuki Nakajima, Kurihara stopped the previously unbeaten Nakajima in three rounds.

 Kurihara vs. Oguni

-On March 2022, it was announced that Kurihara was set to face former IBF super bantamweight champion Yukinori Oguni in a non-titled ten rounds bout on 20 May 2022, in the fourth round of their match, the referee halted the bout due to a severe cut on Oguni's right eyebrow caused by an accidental headbutt, due to a rule in boxing, despite Oguni leading 30–27 twice and 29–28 in the scorecards, the bout was declared a draw.
+In March 2022, it was announced that Kurihara was set to face former IBF super bantamweight champion Yukinori Oguni in a non-titled ten rounds bout on 20 May 2022, in the fourth round of their match, the referee halted the bout due to a severe cut on Oguni's right eyebrow caused by an accidental headbutt, due to a rule in boxing, despite Oguni leading 30–27 twice and 29–28 in the scorecards, the bout was declared a draw.